 2.1.1 SESAR in Europe

+[Refer to presentation]

 SESAR is one of the largest programmes in the world for ATM modernization.
 Its acronym stands for ‘Single European Sky ATM Research’.
-This programme encompasses a vast set of initiatives for modernization of the European-wide air traffic management system, in order to implement the Single European Sky regulation package.
+This programme encompasses a vast set of initiatives for modernization of the European-wide air traffic management system, in order to implement the Single European Sky regulation package from a technological point of view.
 The three phases of the programme are considered in the following with a focus on activities related to meteorology within each of them.

 2.1.1.1 In SESAR1 (2008-2016) meteorology was addressed mainly under Work Package 11.02 ‘Meteorological Information Services’.
 WP11.02 commenced in May 2012, with the aim of bringing dedicated MET expertise, technology and information to the SESAR programme.
 Recognising the critical dependency that the SESAR Programme has on weather and the environment, WP11.02 presented an opportunity to integrate weather in its strategy, plans and projects in order to enhance the likelihood of success in the final outcome of the SESAR Programme and the consequential deployment of the future air transport system.